manoel-lopes/manoel-lopes/README.md

 I have also worked with **C/C++**, **Java**, **PHP**, **Python**, **Go**, and others.
 I like project architecture, writing clean code and applying good practices.

-The only certainty I have is that learning is an endless road and I want to stay on it.
+Learning is an endless road and I want to stay on it.
 So, I love technology, coffee and applying knowledge to solve problems, **create solutions and impact lives**. :purple_heart: